awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.AddNode.md

 **Impact of New Add and Remove Requests on Pending Requests**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/Clusters.AddNode.html)

    To determine what operations are pending, choose the **Description** tab and check to see how many pending creations or deletions are shown\.
 You cannot have both pending creations and pending deletions\.
-![\[Image: Cluster description tab\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/images/ModifyCacheCluster-DescriptionTab-PendActions.png)

 1. Choose the **Add** button\.